AndreaMattone/Blockchain_Ethereum_PoA/README.md

 ## Getting Started

 These instructions will allow you to connect to an ethereum private Proof Of Authority network.
+If you clone this repo you have the pre-inizializated blockchain in /myEthPoa and you can directly go to the "Run" module.

 ## Pre-requisites
 * If you are in Windows install Ubuntu WSL from <https://ubuntu.com/wsl>